nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The exit mechanism is facilitated by 'Parser', 'Exit' and 'UI'.
 This allows the program to exit smoothly with an exit message displayed when the user input is 'exit'.

+Below is an example usage scenario and how the exit mechanism behaves at each step.

+Step 1: The user input of "exit" will be taken in for the parser and an object of class "Exit" will be returned.

+Step 2: The execute method of Exit class that is overrides will be called.
+Then the isExit variable will be set to true and the Exit message is called and displayed from the user class.

+Step 3: When the outer loop in the Duke class checks and finds isExit to be true, the program terminates.

 The sequence diagram below illustrates this exit mechanism.